22F-DATA-413-613/NBA-Players-Salary-Prediction/README.md

 # STAT615NBA
-American University 2022 Fall Semester STAT615 Regression Group Project
+American University 2022 Spring Semester STAT615 Regression Group Project

 The project is to find the most influential factors that can determine a NBA players expected contract salary.